Metaswitch/sprout/docs/Development.md

 *   `make debug` runs the tests under gdb.
 *   `make vg_raw` just runs the memory leak checks.

-## Running Sprout Locally
+## Running Sprout and Bono Locally

-To run sprout on the machine it was built on, change to the top-level `sprout` directory and then run the following command, passing in the appropriate parameters
+To run sprout or bono on the machine it was built on, change to the top-level `sprout` directory and then run the following command, passing in the appropriate parameters

     MIBS="" LD_LIBRARY_PATH=usr/lib:$LD_LIBRARY_PATH build/bin/sprout <parameters>

-As an example, to run Sprout as a basic S-CSCF on port 5054 run the following command.
+As an example, to run Sprout as a basic S-CSCF on port 5054 run the following command:

-    MIBS="" LD_LIBRARY_PATH=usr/lib:$LD_LIBRARY_PATH build/bin/sprout -t --domain=<Home Domain> --scscf=5054 --scscf-uri=sip:<Sprout cluster>:5054;transport=TCP --hss=<Homestead cluster>
+    MIBS="" LD_LIBRARY_PATH=usr/lib:$LD_LIBRARY_PATH build/bin/sprout -t --domain=<Home Domain> --scscf=5054 --scscf-uri="sip:<Sprout cluster>:5054;transport=TCP" --hss=<Homestead cluster>

+To run bono as a basic P-CSCF on port 5060 run the following command:

+    MIBS="" LD_LIBRARY_PATH=usr/lib:$LD_LIBRARY_PATH build/bin/sprout -t --pcscf=5058,5060 --routing-proxy=<I-CSCF address, or S-CSCF if there's no I-CSCF>,0,50,600

 For all command-line options, use the `-h` option.